microsoft/AirSim/docs/build_linux.md

 Finally, you will need an Unreal project that hosts the environment for your vehicles.
 AirSim comes with a built-in "Blocks Environment" which you can use, or you can create your own.
 Please see [setting up Unreal Environment](unreal_proj.md).

+Note that by default the AirSim build scripts will make copies of the AirLib and AirSim source directories in Unreal/Plugins/AirSim/Source/ and Unreal/Environments/Blocks/Plugins/, respectively.
+(Note that the copy of AirSim contains a second copy of the copied AirLib.)
+If you would prefer to maintain only one copy of the source files and use symlinks to link the Blocks project to the source, simply:

+1. Ensure that you haven't made any changes in the originally copied Unreal/Plugins/AirSim/Source/AirLib or Unreal/Environments/Blocks/Plugins/AirSim that you want to keep.
+2. cd AirSim
+3. rm -r Unreal/Plugins/AirSim/Source/AirLib
+4. rm -r Unreal/Environments/Blocks/Plugins/AirSim
+5. cd Unreal/Environments/Blocks
+6. ./setUpLinks.sh

 ## Setup Remote Control (Multirotor Only)

 A remote control is required if you want to fly manually.
 See the [remote control setup](remote_control.md) for more details.